Liugaga-vvv/scenarios/python/challenge-school-attendance-tracker/step1.md

 ## Requirements

-- The function should be named `track_attendance`.
 - The function should accept a dictionary as its only argument.
 - The dictionary should have student names as keys and a list of attendance records as values.
-- Each attendance record should be a tuple of two elements: the date (in the format $YYYY-MM-DD$) and the attendance status ($P$ for present, $A$ for absent, or $L$ for late).
-- The function should return a dictionary containing the attendance percentage for each student for the given month.
-The percentage should be rounded to two decimal places.
+- The percentage should be rounded to two decimal places.